oroinc/documentation/commerce/user_guide/overview/system/rule_conditions_overview.rst

 * Entity properties, that may vary depending on the context (see `Shipping Rules`_ and `Payment Rules`_ sections below for details).

 .. note::
-   To keep the filter behavior predictable, Oro Commerce enforces the following limitation in regards to using relations in the filtering criteria: you can only use parameters residing on the “one” side of “one-to-many” relation (including the custom ones).
+   To keep the filter behavior predictable, OroCommerce enforces the following limitation in regards to using relations in the filtering criteria: you can only use parameters residing on the “one” side of “one-to-many” relation (including the custom ones).
    When using relation, the id is assumed and may be omitted (e.g. “product.category == 1” expression means the same as “product.category.id == 1”).
    Generally, any product, price and category entity attribute is accessible by field name.